 This paper aims to answer the following questions.
 With an open platform and a given commission rate, how does the spillover effect affect a third-party seller’s incentive to join a retailer’s platform and how does the spillover effect affect its product offering on the platform?
 We develop a game-theoretic model in which the platform is open and the commission rate is given, and the third-party seller carries identical products as the retailer as well as exclusive products that the retailer does not carry.
 The third party chooses whether to join the platform; If so, the third party chooses which product(s), the identical product, the exclusive product, or both products, is/are sold on the retailer’s platform.
 We find that the third party's optimal selling strategies vary with its initial awareness, the extent of spillover effect, and the commission rate.
 Specifically, for a low commission rate, when its initial awareness and spillover effect are mild, the third party sells both identical and exclusive products on the retailer's platform; when its initial awareness is high or spillover effect is salient, the third party sells exclusive products only.
 For a high commission rate, the third party only sells identical products if the spillover effect relative to initial awareness is significant; otherwise, the third party does not offer any product.
 In particular, even when the commission rate is very high, the third party may still have incentive to sell the identical product on the retailer's platform.
 For instance, when the spillover effect relative to the initial awareness level is significant, even the retailer asks for the whole revenue of third party's sales on the retailer's platform, the third party still optimally chooses to sell the identical product on the retailer's platform.
 This surprising result is because in this case the spillover effect is more important than the initial awareness, the benefit of increased demand for exclusive product resulting from spillover effect outweighs the cost of contributing the revenue from the identical product to the retailer.

 Song, Wen; Chen, Jianqing; and Li, Wenli, "Spillover Effect of Consumer Awareness on Third-Party Sellers’ Selling Strategies on Retail Platform" (2017).
-ICEB 2017 Proceedings.
+ICEB 2017 Proceedings (Dubai, UAE).
 48.